Lucas-Mol/WhatsApp-Bot/README.md

 It also ended up being a good practice of build a project from scratch with Node.JS (and using Electron JS too).

+**OBS:** The WhatsAppBot changes his sentences randomly after each completed run (After complete the job, make sure to close the browser)

 ## Overview

 ![Home](https://cdn.discordapp.com/attachments/778788148921761822/1028061901801918544/unknown.png)